 Kimberly Faith: Right.

 John McLarty: How could you know, the accident happened, but why didn’t you warn me?
-Just the questioning, and I just had it was just I was without words, and I just had to go to god.
-There was no solution really except just go to God and give to him and find peace and move on.
-And I’ll say this, and not let it interfere with the ministry, the other people that we were having just in the church or teaching a bible study.
+Just the questioning, and I just had it was just, I was without words, and I just had to go to God.
+There was no solution really except just go to God and give it to him and find peace and move on.
+And I’ll say this, and not let it interfere with the ministry, to other people that we were having just in the church or teaching a bible study.
 It’s like, you know, I can’t just let this

 Kimberly Faith: Derail you.

-John McLarty: It’s good a real lie.
-I’m just trying to get real with people.
+John McLarty: It’s a reality.
+I’m just trying to get real with people you know?

 Kimberly Faith: Yeah.
-Know?
 That’s a very real example.

-John McLarty: Somebody, you know, forgets whatever.
+John McLarty: Right.
+Or somebody hurts your feelings, you know?
+Somebody, you know, forgets whatever.
 You know?

 John McLarty: True that.

 Kimberly Faith: Yeah.
-Well, you know, and and you you know, it’s but it’s a But
+Well, you know, and you know, but it’s a

-John McLarty: parenthood has has turned into a great blessing.
+John McLarty: But parenthood has turned into a great blessing.

 Kimberly Faith: It’s a glorious journey.